tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 Sometimes you may be assigned a ticket with the label _Needs-verification_.
 In such cases, you should simply verify that the fix works as expected.
 If so, then the ticket can usually be closed.
 If not, document as specifically as possible how/why the fix fails.

-The project uses the git fork-and-pull workflow, described [here](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
+The project uses the git fork-and-branch workflow, described nicely [here](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).

 #### How do I debug an ad that is appearing on a page?